OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.Facebook/README.md

 - If you want to enable new users to register to the site through their Facebook login, the `OrchardCore.Users.Registration` feature must be enabled and setup accordingly.
 - An existing user can link his account to his Facebook login through the External Logins link from User menu

+## Facebook Social Plugins Widgets

+This modules adds a FacebookPlugin part that can be used to integrate the [Social Plugins](https://developers.facebook.com/docs/plugins)
+It defines the following widgets
+- Chat
+- Comments
+- Continue With
+- Like
+- Quote
+- Save
+- Share